MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 For more information, see [Configure auditing for Active Directory Certificate Services (AD CS)](../configure-windows-event-collection.md#configure-auditing-for-active-directory-certificate-services-ad-cs).

-### Required Entra Connect events
+### Required Microsoft Entra Connect events

-The following events are required for Entra Connect servers:
+The following events are required for Microsoft Entra Connect servers:

 - 4624 - An account was successfully logged on

-For more information, see [Configure auditing on Entra Connect](../configure-windows-event-collection.md#configure-auditing-for-entra-connect)
+For more information, see [Configure auditing on Microsoft Entra Connect](../configure-windows-event-collection.md#configure-auditing-for-entra-connect)

 ### Other required Windows events

 The following general Windows events are required for all Defender for Identity sensors:

 - 4662 - An operation was performed on an object
 - 4726 - User Account Deleted